nystudio107/seomatic/README.md

 * **Instagram Handle** - Your Instagram handle
 * **Pinterest Handle** - Your Pinterest page handle (the part after `https://www.pinterest.com/`)

+You must have a **Twitter Handle** for SEOmatic to generate Twitter Card tags for you.
+Similarly, you must have a **Facebook Profile ID** for SEOmatic to generate Facebook Open Graph tags for you.

 You can use any Craft `environmentVariables` in these fields in addition to static text, e.g.:

     This is my {baseUrl}

 ### Site Creator

 These Site Creator settings are used to globally define & attribute the creator of the website.
-If you're reading this, that's probably you.
+The creator is the company/individual that developed the website.

 They are used in combination with the SEO Template Meta settings to generate [JSON-LD](https://developers.google.com/schemas/formats/json-ld?hl=en) microdata, [Dublin Core](http://dublincore.org) core metadata, [Twitter Cards](https://dev.twitter.com/cards/overview), [Facebook OpenGraph](https://developers.facebook.com/docs/sharing/opengraph), and as well as HTML meta tags.